IATI/IATI-Extra-Documentation/en/activity-standard/iati-activities/iati-activity/recipient-region/narrative.rst

 ~~~~~~~~~~~~~
 The ``narrative`` child element can be used to declare freetext for the ``recipient-region`` element.

 | Note: Both the ``recipient-region`` and ``recipient-country`` elements still allow both a ``@code`` and descriptive text to be specified.
 This is to cover the isolated cases where the organisation publishing the data may not agree with name of a country or region given by the lookup codelists IATI uses.
-Example in the case of a ``recipient-region`` element.
+Example in the case of a ``recipient-region`` element:

 .. code-block:: xml
 	:emphasize-lines: 2